I am living in (and remodeling) my home that I purchased from a little old lady just before New Years Day 2010 in Atlanta, Georgia.

 Thanks to the suggestion and support of friends, I continued posting along the way to keep everyone updated about my DIY misadventures.
 My then-boyfriend Scott and I learned how to do saw underneath a stone fireplace, rip out carpet so old the padding turned to dust, and ponder the absurdity of switches that did not turn on a single overhead light.
 Then, we broke up.
 He and his adorable furball Colby moved out, and I began DIYing alone.
 Progress was slower, but I was learning more.
 And loving it.

-One important thing to remember about this blog is that this is NOT the online journal of someone who thinks she’s Mrs. Bob Vila (despite the fact that I do sometimes post as a guest blogger on Bob Vila Nation).
+One important thing to remember about this blog is that this is NOT the online journal of someone who thinks she’s Mrs. Bob Vila.
 I’m not an expert.
-I sometimes get it wrong (but in my defense, I’ll argue that I’m still half-right!).
+I sometimes get it wrong (but in my defense, I’ll argue that I’m still half-right).
 This isn’t HGTV, projects aren’t Before and Afters overnight, and there is still plenty of work to do when the sun goes down and rises again the next morning.

-I have a full time job, am pursuing an MBA, and come home to a giant mess – and lately, it’s to only one functioning bathroom.
+I have a full time job, am on the cusp of graduating with an MBA, and come home to a giant mess – and lately, it’s to only one functioning bathroom.
 I do most of the work by myself, ask for help from family, Google how-tos like there’s no tomorrow, and cross my fingers that projects don’t take three times as long or cost three times as much as I originally intended.
 I often think I embarrass myself in front of my neighbors and hope that they will still have patience with the newbie homeowner who prefers not to get business cards taped all over her mailbox.

 With that said, here’s what you’ll get out of this site: brutal honesty about first-time home ownership from someone who is just like you – busy, feeling clueless, but determined.
 If I can do it – hell, anyone can.